DreamEp/MySurvivorClone/README.md

 - Create a new script under utility named spawn_info, double click and add extends Resource to it.
 - Go to section 6.1 to generate the code for our spawn_info script
 - In our EnemySpawner node we are now able to increase size of Spawns and add a spawn_info related to it
-  - We can set now the time range for our ennemy to spawn
+  - We can set now the time range for our enemy to spawn
-  - The type of ennemy by dragging the kobold.tscn file to ennemy
+  - The type of enemy by dragging the kobold.tscn file to enemy
-- Connect the timer to our ennemy spawner by adding a timeout signal
+- Connect the timer to our enemy spawner by adding a timeout signal
-- Create the relative code to ennemy_spawner in 6.2
+- Create the relative code to enemy_spawner in 6.2
-- Drag and drop the EnnemySpawner node (.tscn) in our world
+- Drag and drop the enemySpawner node (.tscn) in our world

 ### 6.1.
 Create a resource/class Spawn_info :